JoyenBenitto/giggle/README.md

 # giggle
-Giggle is a static site generator written in Go
+Giggle is a static site generator